Stress At Work

 Champion Health data also identifies job security issues as a cause of workplace stress.
 With 17% of employees citing job security as a leading cause of stress at work.

-Job insecurity can be a relevant stressor on mental and physical health.
+Job insecurity can be a stressor on mental and physical health.

-To tackle this, it’s important for leaders to instil regular one-to-ones and career development meetings.
-Within these meetings, conversations around job security and how employers are committed to investing in employees’ development is a must.
+To tackle this, it’s important for leaders to schedule regular one-to-one meetings.
+Within these meetings, it is imperative to discuss job security and career development.

 For employees, Raffi Bilek, a director at The Baltimore Therapy Center, offers this advice on dealing with a toxic workplace: